Earth Day 2023: 9 ways to have a greener period

-That moment was part of what inspired us to create our all-new Biodegradable Wipes.
-We wanted to give our customers the opportunity to take Flex Cup on the go without a worry in the world, even on your heaviest days.
-Plus, these are no ordinary “feminine wipes”—we’ve designed them to be good for you and planet-friendly.
+That moment was part of what inspired us to create our plant-based Flex Wipes.
+We wanted to give our customers the opportunity to take Flex Cup and Flex Reusable Disc on the go without a worry in the world, even on their heaviest days.
+Plus, these are no ordinary “feminine wipes”—we designed them to be good for you and the planet.

 We tested them and tested them again, making sure that our design would be 100% biodegradable.
 This both saves your plumbing, if you prefer to flush, and reduces the amount of waste sitting in landfills, if you prefer to dispose of them in the trash.
 Another plus: Flex Wipes can also be used on your entire body to freshen up after a sweaty workout, a long day at work, or a long night between the sheets 😉.

 5. Try on a pair of period-absorbing underwear

 Circling back to sustainable period product choices, let’s talk period undies: They’re a great entry point into the world of reusable menstrual products, are perfect for overnight wear, and are more versatile than you might have thought.